-Ray Hughes, the co-founder of Aberystwyth Town Ladies, talks to us about his time with the club and his future hopes for the league.
+At the end of the last season, we caught up with Ray Hughes, co-founder of Aberystwyth Town Ladies, to talk about his time with the club, and his memories.

 O: What is your role and how long have you been with the club?